How will businesses survive – will there be compensation?

 Where will hubs be located?

-There will be five hubs at the following locations:
+There will be four hubs at the following locations:

 - Dalmeny Street